FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 ```

 ---
-## Determining of need of FAIRification
+## Determining the need for FAIRification

 Before understanding why and how to *prioritize* projects for the FAIR pipeline, it is essential to understand *the need* for FAIRification of data.
-The list below identifies key reasons (as examples) why one should make their data FAIR:
+The list below identifies key reasons why one should make data FAIR:
 * Increase impact and visibility:
-	- It helps in increasing visibility and impact of the data within the scientific community by standardising the published project/dataset metadata using a well-accepted metadata model and getting indexed by major community resources.
+	- Standardising published project/dataset metadata using a well-accepted metadata model and getting indexed by major community resources helps in increasing the visibility and impact of the data within the scientific community.
-* Data harmonisation:
+* Harmonise data:
 	- When creating a tool with the help of multiple independent resources, FAIRification can help in easing the integration of data sources, for instance with the help of a common terminology.
 * Encourages community collaboration:
 	- The FAIRification process can attract communities together for potential collaboration as each of the independent communities would now have a structured data format to map their data for integration.
-* Prepares data for downstream tasks:
+* Prepare data for downstream tasks:
 	- A FAIRified data is machine-readable and hence can potentially be used by software agents such as machine learning (ML) or artificial intelligence (AI) models for analysis with help of downstream.
-* Adds economic aspect of capitalization on research investment:
+* Adds to the capitalization on research investment:
 	- A FAIRified data is reusable, meaning that initial investment and newly generated data assets are protected but also that additional investment in redoing research can be avoided.

 Additional reasons for the need of FAIRification encompass ethical reasons for doing so.
 These are more fully described in a dedicated recipe called [Values of FAIR](https://fairplus.github.io/the-fair-cookbook/content/recipes/introduction/FAIRplus-values.html).